-During the year 2006, you engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Qatar, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
+During the year 2004, you engaged in transactions involving the sale and transfer of goods or services (including information) from the United States to the United Arab Emirates (in transit to Iraq), activities in the interstate or foreign commerce of the United States as defined in Section 760.1(d) of the Regulations.

-Charges 1 - 2 (15 C.F.R. § 760.2(d) - Furnishing Information about Business Relationships with Boycotted Countries or Blacklisted Persons)
+Charges 1 - 2 (15 C.F.R. §760.2(d) - Furnishing Information about Business Relationships with Boycotted Countries or Blacklisted Persons)

-In connection with the activities referred to above, on two occasions, you furnished, to letter of credit advising bank, information, as described in Table A, which is attached and incorporated herein by this reference, concerning your or another person's business relationships with other persons who are known or believed to be restricted from having any business relationships with or in a boycotting country.
+In connection with the activities referred to above, on two occasions, you furnished to Standard Chartered Bank (New York) information, as described in Table A, which is attached and incorporated herein by this reference, concerning your or another person's business relationship with another person who is known or believed to be restricted from having any business relationship with or in a boycotting country.